neurohackweek/image-processing/_episodes/01-introduction.md

 >   methods
 > - In a project recently undertaken in the [University of Washington eScience Institute Data Science Incubator Program](http://escience.washington.edu/get-involved/incubator-programs/winter-2016/),
 > Siva Kasinathan used image-processing algorithms to characterize and
-< reassemble sequences from human chromosome centromeres
+< reassemble sequences from human chromosome centromeres.
 >
 {: .discussion}

-(does anyone
-know a good example of this?)

 Note that these categories are also not mutually exclusive.
 For example, functional MRI data is image data, but is also time-series data at the same